timmcginley/Agile/Schedule/index.md

 ### Activity 1: Existing B308 Pack Analysis (Elements and Spaces)
 * Analysing existing 308

-### Acitivty 2: Identifying Building Functions & Futures
+### Activity 2: Identifying Building Functions & Features
-* Mapping fron tent features to building feautures
+* Mapping from tent features to building feautures
 * Mapping from tent functions to building functions

 ### Activity 3: Design Grid & Requirements
+* You will receive a list of model, tool, issues provided from Advanced BIM course
-* Define a set of requirements
+* Define a set of requirements a building needs to meets its defined functions

 ## [A1] Building System Growth